HomeTriviaScientistsStanley Miller

 1.

-Stanley Miller’s 1953 experiment produced amino acids using only methane, ammonia, water, and electric sparks.
+Stanley Miller’s 1953 experiment produced amino acids using a mixture of methane, ammonia, hydrogen, and water with electric sparks.

 Click to reveal answer ›